 Even if full-time officiating doesn’t appeal to you, it’s easy to take on as a part-time gig.
 Performing weddings is a blast, and a great way to earn some extra cash on the side.
 Plus, if you enjoy being your own boss, you can always expand your business and start booking more events.
 Some wedding officiants report earning over $60k a year just from officiating ceremonies!

 So, what does it take to become a professional wedding officiant?

 In case you haven’t yet become ordained, that’s the first step.
+We also offer a comprehensive guide on the ordination process depending on your area, which you can access here.
 After receiving your confirmation email, we recommend ordering a set of ordination documents to have on hand in case you need to verify your status as a legal minister.
 Even in states where ministers are not required to formally register, government officials may still need to see proof of your ordination before you get the go-ahead to perform ceremonies.